 Exercising releases endorphins, which burns away the chemicals that cause muscle contractions.
 This can help with pain relief and may also improve your mood.

 The most effective kind of exercise for relieving pain is aerobic exercise, the ones that bring your heart rate up.
 The next time you get your period, even if it may be the last thing you feel like doing, try running or cycling for at least 30 minutes a day and you’ll feel better in no time.
+A short jog with a great view may do wonders for your mood as well.

 4. Avoid caffeinated and alcoholic drinks